DanielSSilva/danielssilva.github.io/_drafts/A-(very)-small-introduction-to-Ansible.md

 In this case we are using the `.ini` extension (you can also use YAML or other [inventory plugins](https://docs.ansible.com/ansible/latest/plugins/inventory.html#inventory-plugins)).

-The basic stucture is as follows:
+The basic structure is as follows:

 ```bash
 [myServers]